-We design and develop proprietary, analog-intensive, mixed-signal ICs for the rapidly growing communications industry.
+We design and develop proprietary, analog-intensive, mixed-signal integrated circuits, or ICs, for the rapidly growing communications industry.
 Our innovative ICs can dramatically reduce the cost, size and system power requirements of the products that our customers sell to their end-user customers.
 We currently offer ICs that can be incorporated into communications devices, such as modems and wireless phones, as well as cable and satellite set-top boxes, residential communication gateways for cable or DSL, cable modems and optical networking equipment.
 Customers during fiscal 2000 included 3Com, Agere Systems (formerly the Lucent Microelectronics business), Motorola, PC-TEL, and Smart Link.

 Our company was founded in 1996.
-Our business has grown rapidly since our inception, as reflected by our employee headcount, which increased to 252 employees at March 31, 2001 from 148 at the end of fiscal 1999, 42 at the end of fiscal 1998, and 17 at the end of fiscal 1997.
+Our business has grown rapidly since our inception, as reflected by our employee headcount, which increased to 264 employees at June 30, 2001, from 256 at the end of fiscal 2000, 148 at the end of fiscal 1999, 42 at the end of fiscal 1998, and 17 at the end of fiscal 1997.
 As a "fabless" semiconductor company, we rely on third-party semiconductor fabricators to manufacture the silicon wafers that reflect our IC designs.
 Each wafer contains numerous die, which are cut from the wafer to create a chip for an IC.
 We also rely on third-party assemblers to assemble and package these die prior to final product testing and shipping.

-Our company is organized into three principal areas, the Wireline Products Division, the Wireless Products Division, and the Optical Networking Division.
+Our company is organized into three principal product areas, the Wireline Products Division, the Wireless Products Division, and the Optical Networking Division.
 Our Wireline Products Division commenced research and development for our first IC product, the direct access arrangement, or DAA, in October 1996.
-We introduced our DAA product in the first guarter of fiscal 1998, and first received acceptance of this product for inclusion in a customer's device, which we refer to as a "design win", in March 1998.
+We introduced our DAA product in the first quarter of fiscal 1998, and first received acceptance of this product for inclusion in a customer's device, which we refer to as a "design win", in March 1998.
 The first commercial shipment of our DAA product was made in April 1998.
-A significant majority of our sales to date have been derived from sales of our various DAA products and we expect to remain dependent on continued sales of DAA products for a majority of our sales until we are able to diversify sales with new products.
+A majority of our sales to date have been derived from sales of our various DAA products and we expect to remain dependent on continued sales of DAA products for a majority of our sales until we are able to diversify sales with new products.
 In recent periods, we have expanded our product lines.
 For example, the Wireline Products Division has introduced our ISOmodem product providing a complete embedded modem solution for fast connection, low speed applications and our ProSLIC product providing the telephone features at the source end of the telephone for subscriber line interfaces in voice-over-digital network applications.
 Our Wireless Products Division has introduced RF synthesizer products serving GSM mobile telephone applications, wideband CDMA applications and wireless local area network opportunities.
-Our Optical Networking Products Division introduced a clock and data recovery product suitable for SONET physical layer applications.
+In addition, this Division introduced a GSM transceiver product to address GSM mobile telephone applications.
+Our Optical Networking Products Division introduced a family of products suitable for SONET physical layer applications.
 We expect to be less dependent on our DAA products for future sales to the extent that these products, or other products that we may introduce, are incorporated into devices sold by our customers.